SirPepe/ornament/Readme.md

 // testEl.log logs "form"
 ```

+You can also still use the regular `formAssociatedCallback()`.

 ### `@formReset()`

-**Method decorator** that causes decorated class methods to run when a
+**Method and class field decorator** that causes decorated class methods to run
-form-associated component's form owner resets and its `formResetCallback()`
+when a form-associated component's form owner resets and its
-fires:
+`formResetCallback()` fires:

 ```javascript
 import { define, formReset } from "@sirpepe/ornament";